 4 Questions to Ask About Anxiety

 You might be experiencing more stress than usual or maybe you’re sure you’re suffering from anxiety.
 Regardless of your concern, you can get the help you need from the professionals here at Advanced Psych Care.
 Call us for more information or request an appointment online today.
+We serve patients from Salem, NH and surrounding areas.

 Anxiety has a broad definition but is generally characterized by feelings of nervousness, worry or unease, typically about a future event or something with an uncertain outcome, although it can also have no identifiable cause.
 Anxiety is also defined as the body’s natural response to stress.
 It is normal to feel anxious when starting a new job, when around new people, or when public speaking.
 However, when anxiety is interfering with a person’s quality of life, it should be evaluated by a medical professional as soon as possible.